The engines of the gület slowed to a steady purr as we pulled into the natural sweeping harbour.

 You can’t help but be drawn in that direction.

-It’s a magnetic vista, but we resisted the pull for a while whilst we explored the baths, the gymnasium and the theatre.
+It’s a magnetic vista, but we resisted the pull for a while as we explored the ancient city; the Roman baths, the gymnasium and the 2nd century theatre.

 Phaselis theatre is reached by wooden steps as the ascent is currently too dangerous – that rubble, again.

-You come here not just to view the theatre – there are lots of them in Turkey – but to enjoy the views from the top, too.
+You come here not just to view the theatre – there are lots of them in Turkey – but to enjoy the spectacular view from the top, too.

-From here, we can see the summit of Mount Olympos, framed by pines and olive trees and low lying hills.
+From here, we can see the summit of Mount Olympos (Tahtalı), framed by pines and olive trees and low lying hills.

-What’s so special about all this area is that the coastal D400 road is relatively new.
+What’s so special about all of this area is that the coastal D400 road is relatively new.

-Can you imagine how remote and untouched all of this must have been before that construction?
+Can you imagine how remote and untouched all of this area – the coast of Lycia – must have been before that construction?

 Phaselis was the eastern point of Lycia and was incorporated into the Lycian League between 190-160 BC under the rule of the Romans.

-Because of its position, over the centuries, the city of Phaselis was often attacked and pillaged by pirates.
+Because of its position, over the centuries, the city of Phaselis was under constant threat; often attacked and pillaged by pirates.

-It even came under pirate rule at one point.
+It even came under pirate rule at one point when Pirate Zekenites took control for a short period.

-By the 11th Century AD, the town was left to fall into ruin because the Seljuks preferred the nearby city of Antalya and Alanya as their ports.
+By the 11th Century AD, the town was left to fall into ruin because the Seljuks preferred the nearby cities of Antalya and Alanya as their ports.

-In the modern day, there’s very much a pirate theme (à la Johnny Depp’s Captain Jack Sparrow) going on around Kemer tourism circles in the form of boats and bars, and, although it’s not explained anywhere this is probably the reason why.
+In the modern day, there’s very much a pirate theme (à la Johnny Depp’s Captain Jack Sparrow) going on around coastal tourism circles in the form of boats and bars.
+And, although it’s not explained anywhere this is probably the reason why.

-While we loved exploring the avenue of Phaselis in the cooling shade, it was time to allow ourselves a closer look at that oh-so-inviting beach with its clear turquoise lapping sea.
+While we loved exploring the avenue of Phaselis ancient city in the cooling shade, it was time to allow ourselves a closer look at that oh-so-inviting beach with its clear turquoise lapping sea.

 The ancient South harbour once used by the Greeks, Romans, Lycians and pirates is now a quiet bay for sunbathers and swimmers.